Diego Álvarez (footballer)

-Diego Andrés Álvarez Sánchez (born 23 September 1981), known as Diego Álvarez, is a Colombian footballer.
+Diego Andrés Álvarez Sánchez (born 23 September 1981), known as Diego Álvarez, is a retired Colombian footballer.

 Club career

 Álvarez began his career with Independiente Medellín in 2000.
 He played for San Luis F.C. of Mexico between 2008 and 2009.
 In 2010, he returned to Colombia to play for Deportivo Cali.
 He moved to Atlético Nacional in January 2012 and to Atlético Junior in January 2013.